-If you’re on a limited budget, you’ll want to try to find budget-friendly meals such as Carbonara versus steak or roasts.
+If you’re on a limited budget, you’ll want to try to find budget-friendly meals such as Carbonara versus steak or roast.
 I know when our budget was a little leaner, we would have one or two more expensive meals a week and rely on the budget conscience ones the other days.

 – Pantry/Freezer Contents

-To elminate food waste and use foods when they are at their peak, you can plan your meals around what you have in your cabinets and freezer.
+To eliminate food waste and use foods when they are at their peak, you can plan your meals around what you have in your cabinets and freezer.
 This keeps things fresher and better-tasting, freezer-burned food – no thanks.

 – Family Plans